Scottish Campaign on Welfare Reform

 CPAG in Scotland along with One Parent Families Scotland, The Poverty Alliance and others co-ordinate the Scottish Campaign on Welfare Reform (SCoWR).
 SCoWR was set up in 2006 to highlight the concerns of this diverse coalition of organisations in Scotland about the UK government’s Welfare Reform proposals.

 To date a wide range of organisations in Scotland, including Oxfam, Children 1st, the Scottish Council for Voluntary Organisations, Inclusion Scotland, the STUC and Scottish church groups have signed up.
-All of the organisations agree that our social security system should be reformed to reflect the five principles set out in the SCoWR Manifesto for Change.
-Any interested organisation or individual is welcome to join the campaign.
+All the organisations agree that our social security system should be reformed to reflect the five principles set out in the SCoWR Manifesto for Change.
+Any interested organisation or individual is welcome to join.
 Membership is free and simply involves confirming that you agree with the five principles.
 Members are welcome to get involved in the campaign steering group if they have the time and resources to do so.
 There is more information about the work of the steering group in the Terms of Reference document.

 In April 2013, SCoWR responded to the Scottish Government Expert Working Group on Welfare's first call for evidence.

 In March 2013, SCoWR wrote to the Scottish Government and the Scottish Parliament's Welfare Reform Committee regarding rights to challenge decisions under the Council Tax reduction scheme introduced from April 2013.

 In October 2012, SCoWR responded to the Scottish Government consultation on changes to passported benefits required due to the introduction of universal credit and personal independence payment.